 The best rated neighborhoods in San Francisco and locales to choose for your accommodation while visiting the exciting and fascinating city of San Francisco include the following attractive and inviting areas:

-1. Downtown/Union Square, best area to stay in San Francisco
+1. Nob Hill/Union Square, where to stay in San Francisco for first time

 This active and colorful San Francisco neighborhood is home to the most widely known names in retail stores across the U.S. Every successful worldwide fashion brand is represented in this area.